pngwen/advent-2023/README.md

 I wonder if this year we will have fluctuating complexity.
 Though I suppose yesterday's problems would have been easier had I used a regex library or something!

+# Day 3 - Python Programming
+More parsing!
+I had thought about coding this one using list comprehension and some functional things, but with 2d operations it turns into a garbled mess.
+So I did this with straight up imperative python.
+I had a slight problem on the first part with having numbers that were too high.
+The reason was that I was counting end lines as part labels.
+Checking to make sure I wasn't looking at \n did the trick!
+The second part was quite simple, though I did have to modify my neighborhood function to do it.

+My code is concise, but I would refactor my functions in the second one if this were a real product.
+The reason is that the functions are tightly coupled to the global scope.
+Still, it gets the job done!

+If we have another parsing program, I may just use a parser generator.
+I've never solved one of these using YACC, but I don't see why I couldn't!